Cleoing/phase-field-method/README.md

 see timeevolution.png for an example simulation of the model

 # Testing
+see test files for testing the function of phase field euqation, temperature equation and anisotropy equation

 # Reference
 1. Abdullah Shah, Ali Haider, Said Karim Shah.
 Numerical Simulation of Two-Dimensional Dendritic Growth Using Phase-Field Model https://www.scirp.org/journal/wjm/